keithboice/.github/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Feature request
+name: Feature
-about: Suggest an idea for this project
+about: New feature and enhancement stories
 title: '[FTR] title'
-labels: 'type: feature'
+labels: feature
-assignees: keithboice
+assignees: ''
 ---

 **Is your feature request related to a problem?
 Please describe.**